rohanbari/JLab/README.md

 ## License

-This open-source project is licensed under the MIT License.
+This open-source project is licensed under the Apache-2.0 License.
 Please refer to the [`LICENSE`](./LICENSE) file.

 ## Reach Me